shekharc3/shekharc3.github.io/_pages/about.md

 My Academic Background
 ======
-Ph.D., Public Policy and Environmental Philosophy, Massachusetts Institute of Technology (MIT), 2022 <br>
-M.S., Georgia Institute of Technology, Atlanta, GA, 2010 <br>
-M.S., Indian Institute of Science, Bangalore, 2007 <br>
-B.Tech., G.B.
-Pant University, Pantnagar, Uttaranchal, India, 2002
+I completed my Ph.D. in Public Policy and Environmental Philosophy at the Massachusetts Institute of Technology in September 2022.
+From 2022 to 2024, I was a postdoctoral fellow in the Department of Social Policy at the London School of Economics and Political Science.
+Additionally, in 2023-24, I was an affiliate of the Weatherhead Research Cluster on Comparative Inequality & Inclusion at Harvard University.